-In July 2015 I did a three-month internship at Royal Bank of Scotland on several projects, largely the details of which can not yet be publicised on my website.
-One day a week I collaborated with two other service designers (Evadine and Kristi) on the very open-ended brief to envision the branch experience for 2020.
+In July 2015 I did a three-month internship at Royal Bank of Scotland on several projects on of which included to reenvision the branch experience for 2020.

 After shadowing customer advisors in two branches we observed that the number of under 25's coming into the branch was very low, thus shaping the direction of our further research towards the 16-25 demographic.

 Customer advisor helping a customer to open a saving account

 Guided by our problem statement of